Fish Surveys - Minnow Traps

 If a trap is accidentally lost it needs to be retrieved immediately to prevent stress and accidental mortality

-Excess rope should be coiled up and strapped so that it does not get in the way of humans or animals
+Excess rope should be coiled up and secured so that it does not get in the way or pose a hazard to humans or wildlife

 Location

-Traps should be set away from traffic areas where possible
+Traps should be set away from high traffic areas wherever possible

 Traps should be set near inlets and outlets